anna-m-b/music-library-api/README.md

 }
 ```

-To fulfill these update requests, in the controller we use the Sequelize method (Model.update)[https://sequelize.org/master/manual/model-querying-basics.html#simple-update-queries]
+To fulfill these update requests, the controller calls the Sequelize method (Model.update)[https://sequelize.org/master/manual/model-querying-basics.html#simple-update-queries]

+### **Delete an artist**

+To delete an artist from the artists table, make a DELETE request to http://localhost:4000/artists/:id with the id of the artist to be deleted.

+If it is successful, you should receive a status of 204 (No Content) and the number '1' which represents the number of rows deleted.
+If the id doesn't match any entry in the artist table, the same error message as above will be sent in the response body, along with status code 404 (Not Found).

+Behind the scenes, Sequelize's (Model.destroy)[https://sequelize.org/master/class/lib/model.js~Model.html#static-method-destroy] method does the heavy lifting.

 ___